cisagov/log4j-affected-db/README.md

 [official Apache release](https://logging.apache.org/log4j/2.x/security.html)
 and upgrade to Log4j 2.16.0 or apply the recommended mitigations immediately.

-The information in this repository is provided "as is" for informational purposes only and is being assembled and updated by CISA through collaboration with the broader cybersecurity community.
-Inquire with the manufacturer or their respective online resources for the most up-to-date information regarding any specific product listed.
-CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation, or favoring by CISA.

 ## Official CISA Guidance & Resources ##

 - [CISA Apache Log4j Vulnerability Guidance](https://www.cisa.gov/uscert/apache-log4j-vulnerability-guidance)